Barks Chocolate Recipes

 Notes on Freeze-Dried Berries

-You can choose any type of freeze-dried berries you’d like for this recipe.
+Feel free to choose any type of freeze-dried berries you’d like for this recipe.
 (I used a mix of freeze-dried strawberries, blueberries, and cherries.)
 Strawberries, raspberries, blackberries, cherries, blueberries, cranberries, and blackcurrants are all good choices.
-Be sure you’re purchasing freeze-dried berries, rather than dried berries.
+Make sure you’re purchasing freeze-dried berries, rather than dried berries.

 Glass bowl of dried strawberries with pieces of white chocolate bark scattered around it